MileHacker Logo

 Health-Related Entry Requirements

 Currently, no particular vaccinations are needed for entry to Croatia from most countries.
-Consult a doctor several weeks before you travel to discuss medical needs.
+Consult a doctor several weeks before your trip to discuss healthcare requirements.

 Budgeting & Costs

-Croatia transitioned to the Euro (EUR) on The START of the new year, 2023, simplifying cost calculations for many international travelers.
+Croatia transitioned to the Euro (EUR) on January 1, 2023, simplifying cost calculations for many international travelers.
 This section breaks down expenses for different ways of traveling.

 Currency Information and Exchange

 The official currency of Croatia is the Euro (EUR).
 This change from the Croatian Kuna (HRK) simplifies budgeting for visitors.
-ATMs are widely available throughout Zagreb at banks, shopping centers, and prominent squares, offering a straightforward way to withdraw cash.
+ATMs are widely available throughout Zagreb at banks, shopping centers, and prominent squares, offering an easy way to withdraw cash.

 Banks and devoted exchange offices also provide currency exchange services.
 Compare exchange rates and look for commissions.
-ATMs generally have competitive rates.
+ATMs typically offer competitive rates.
 Visa, Mastercard, and Maestro are widely accepted in hotels, restaurants, larger shops, and supermarkets.
 Smaller establishments or street vendors might prefer cash.

 Tips for Currency Use